dashbird/site/content/docs/user-guide/custom-events.md

 ### Creating a filter

-After you have loaded your logs into Logbird by configuring a collector you will need to create a Filter to on the log sources to see relevant events.
+After you have loaded your logs into Dashbird by configuring a collector you will need to create a Filter to on the log sources to see relevant events.

-Logbird allows creating filters from scratch or from a predefined template.
+Dashbird allows creating filters from scratch or from a predefined template.

 Each filter specifies a set of rules to filter the logs by and also the log sources - which are the logs you want this filter to be applied to.